Edward Palanker: Teaching career

 He also taught at several music festivals.

 As a member of The Towson Fine Arts Wind Quintet, he performed concerts and master classes at the St. Petersburg Conservatory in Russia.
-He also presented a master class at the Manhattan School of Music as part of its “Visiting Orchestra Series,” performances and classes at ClarinetFests at the University of Ohio and University of Maryland, and the Oklahoma Symposium.
+He also presented a master class at the Manhattan School of Music as part of its “Visiting Orchestra Series,” performances and classes at ClarinetFests at Ohio University and University of Maryland, and the Oklahoma Symposium.

 Many of his former students are performing in major orchestras and military bands throughout the United States, including the Philadelphia Orchestra.

 Publications

 Mr. Palanker is also a frequent guest writer for The Clarinet Journal, published by the International Clarinet Association.